List of the first women appointed to Australian judicial positions

+This is a list of the first women judge(s) in Australia.
 The first court was established in 1788, the first woman to be awarded a Bachelor of Laws degree graduated in 1903, and the first woman barrister was admitted in 1905.
-It was not until 1965 that the first woman was appointed to an Australian judicial position.
+It was not until 1965 that the first woman (Roma Mitchell) was appointed to an Australian judicial position.
 These pioneering Australians have been described as members of the FW2 club or First Woman to club.
 The list includes positions to which no woman has been appointed as of March 2022.
 It does not include abolished courts to which no woman was appointed, such as the Commonwealth Industrial Court.